nhsx/nhsx-internship-projects/content/projects/new_open/synthea-learning.md

 **Related Previous Internship Projects:** n/a but our current development is open [here](https://github.com/nhsengland/swpc_synthea)

-**Enables Future Work:**  Use of Synthea for generating syntehtic longitudinal patient records
+**Enables Future Work:**  Use of Synthea for generating synthetic longitudinal patient records

 **Outcome/Learning Objectives:**
 - Standalone generation model of medium fidelity unstructured text and/or images in realistic formats